iamyegor/full-stack-template/README.md

 - RabbitMQ and Directus are started together in the top level docker-compose.yaml file
 - The remaining projects have to be started manually
 - Backends use PostgreSQL database, connection string is located in appsettings.json in both projects

+## When using the template

+- Add Sentry to NEXT.JS